water-those/AquaFlo/README.md

 - install the Expo Go app on your device
 - run `yarn start` in the root directory of the app
 - scan the QR code from the terminal with your device to run the application

+##### Troubleshooting

+- If you run into an error that says: "Unable to find expo in this project - have you run yarn / npm install yet?"
+Try the following:
+  - run `sudo expo update`